 Restaurants and Food Services

 If you love working with food and are considering a career as a chef, restaurant owner, kitchen manager or distributor, the connection between food services and sustainability is straightforward: serve sustainable food!
-The Culinary Institute of America is making strides to "green" their curriculum, but learning to operate a sustainable food business can happen outside the classroom as well through hands-on experience.
+The Culinary Institute of America is making strides to "green" their curriculum, as are other culinary schools but learning to operate a sustainable food business can happen outside the classroom as well through hands-on experience.
 Once you become a professional in food services, bring sustainable practices into your kitchen by sourcing local, sustainable food, talking to your staff about sustainability and joining groups like Chefs Collaborative.
-And seek a means of distinguishing yourself from other businesses by advertising your efforts, such as through Eat Well Guide!

 Law and Policy